NathanNeff/hadoop-examples/hbase/hbase-sandbox/README.md

 It should then be possible to use Eclipse to modify / run the Java source code.

-Log level can be tuned by editing src/main/java/hbasesandbox/StopRowThing.java
+Log level can be tuned by editing src/main/resources/log4j.properties and setting hbase.root.logger=INFO,console